everpress-co/mailster/readme.txt

 * fixed: radio and dropdown values weren't populated on profile in some cases
 * improved: get referer on form signup
+* added: option for legacy POP3 method on bounce settings

 = Version 2.2.7 =